 From “ices” to “ice cream“

-While the development of ice cream seems to have come to a halt with the fall of the Roman Empire, China, and the Orient instead step forward as the Historically Earliest Champions of Ice Cream.
+While the development of ice cream seems to have come to a halt with the fall of the Roman Empire, China, and the Orient instead step forward as the Historically Earliest Champions of Ice Cream progress.
 How come?
 While it seems clear that mankind has been able to mix snow and ice with different appealing flavours since the beginning of our history, one might argue that these “ices” do not really qualify as “ice cream”.

 Even if less stringent criteria are applied, it could also be argued that the label “real” ice cream-making only should be awareded where the manufacturer has found a way of actually controlling the freezing process – relying solely on nature’s own ice and snow for the freezing would thus not really count, leaving the earlier centuries out of the contest).

 So, to put it differently – when and where did mankind begin to control the freezing process?
 Many believe that it happened in Ancient China.